+· consideration transferred;

-- · consideration transferred: - · amount of any non-controlling interest in the acquired entity, and - · Acquisition-date fair value of any previous equity interest in the acquired entity over the fair value of the net identifiable assets acquired is recorded as goodwill.
-If those amounts are less than the fair value of the net identifiable assets of the business acquired, the difference is recognised in other comprehensive income and accumulated in equity as capital reserve provided there is clear evidence of the underlying reasons for classifying the business combination as a bargain purchase.
-In other cases, the bargain purchase gain is recognised directly in equity as capital reserve. - · Where settlement of any part of cash consideration is deferred, the amounts payable in the future are discounted to their present value as at the date of exchange.
-The discount rate used is the entity's incremental borrowing rate, being the rate at which a similar borrowing could be obtained from an independent financier under comparable terms and conditions. - · Contingent consideration is classified either as equity or a financial liability.
-Amounts classified as a financial liability are subsequently remeasured to fair value with changes in fair value recognised in profit or loss. - · If the business combination is achieved in stages, the acquisition date carrying value of the acquirer's previously held equity interest in the acquire is remeasured to fair value at the acquisition date.
+· amount of any non-controlling interest in the acquired entity, and

+• Acquisition-date fair value of any previous equity interest in the acquired entity over the fair value of the net identifiable assets acquired, the difference is recognised in other comprehensive income and accumulated in equity as capital reserve provided there is clear evidence of the underlying reasons for classifying the business combination as a bargain purchase.
+In other cases, the bargain purchase gain is recognised directly in equity as capital reserve.

+• Where settlement of any part of cash consideration is deferred, the amounts payable in the finture are discounted to their present value as at the date of exchange.
+The discount rate used is the entity's incremental borrowing rate, being the rate at which a similar borrowing could be obtained from an independent financier under comparable terms and conditions.

+• Contingent consideration is classified either as equity or a financial liability.
+Amounts classified as a financial liability are subsequently remeasured to fair value with changes in fair value recognised in profit or loss.

+• If the business combination is achieved in stages, the acquisition date carrying value of the acquirer's previously held equity interest in the acquire is remeasured to fair value at the acquisition date.
 Any gains or losses arising from such remeasurement are recognised in profit or loss or other comprehensive income, as appropriate,